Lecturer of Violin

 Knoxville, TN 37996-4040

-Violinist Geoffrey Herd has given performances in the United States, Latin America, and Asia, and is frequently sought after as recitalist and chamber musician.
-Mr. Herd has performed recitals at venues such as the Isabel Stewart Gardner Museum of Art in Boston and Carnegie Hall’s Weill Recital Hall.
-An avid chamber musician, Mr. Herd has collaborated with some of the finest musicians of our time including Ani Kavafian, Clive Greensmith, James Dunham, and Laurie Smukler.
-A frequent soloist, Herd has performed concertos with numerous orchestras including the Rochester Philharmonic, the Thailand Philharmonic, the Cayuga Chamber Orchestra, the Ithaca College Symphony, the Amherst Symphony, the Finger Lakes Symphony, and the University of Tennessee Symphony Orchestra.
+Violinist Geoffrey Herd leads a varied and impactful career as a soloist, recitalist and chamber musician as well as an innovative artistic director and dedicated pedagogue.
+He has performed throughout the United States, Latin America and Asia at venues such as the Isabel Stewart Gardner Museum of Art in Boston and Carnegie Hall’s Weill Recital Hall as well as at universities and conservatories globally.
+An avid chamber musician, Mr. Herd has collaborated with many of the finest musicians of our time including Ani Kavafian, Clive Greensmith, James Dunham, Laurie Smukler, Ettore Causa, and Jinjoo Cho.
+Mr. Herd has performed concertos with numerous orchestras including the Rochester Philharmonic, the Thailand Philharmonic, the Cayuga Chamber Orchestra, the Ithaca College Symphony, the Amherst Symphony, the Finger Lakes Symphony, the University of Tennessee Symphony Orchestra, and the Longmont Symphony.